ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 If traffic analysis is successful at identifying encrypted content and associating it with specific users, this breaks privacy as certainly as examining decrypted traffic.

 Because HTTPS has historically layered HTTP on top of TLS, which is in turn layered on top of TCP, intermediaries do have access to unencrypted TCP-level transport information, such as retransmissions, and some carriers exploited this information in attempts to improve transport-layer performance {{RFC3135}}.
 The most recent standardized version of HTTPS, HTTP/3 {{I-D.ietf-quic-http}}, uses the QUIC protocol {{RFC9000}} as its transport layer.
-QUIC relies on the TLS 1.3 initial handshake {{RFC8446}} only for key exchange {{RFC9001}}, and encrypts almost all transport parameters itself, with the exception of a few invariant header fields.
+QUIC relies on the TLS 1.3 initial handshake {{RFC8446}} only for key exchange {{RFC9001}}, and encrypts almost all transport parameters itself except for a few invariant header fields.
 In the QUIC short header, the only transport-level parameter which is sent "in the clear" is the Destination Connection ID {{RFC8999}}, and even in the QUIC long header, the only transport-level parameters sent "in the clear" are the Version, Destination Connection ID, and Source Connection ID.
 For these reasons, HTTP/3 is significantly more "opaque" than HTTPS with HTTP/1 or HTTP/2.

 {{I-D.ietf-quic-manageability}} discusses manageability of the QUIC transport protocol that is used to encapsulate HTTP/3, focusing on the implications of QUIC's design and wire image on network operations involving QUIC traffic.
 It discusses what network operators can consider in some detail.